 While the only truly free accounts Santander Bank offers are student checking and savings accounts, most of the other monthly maintenance fees are on the low side and have easy requirements to avoid.
 Our favorite is the Simply Right checking, which only requires that you use the account every month to get the $10 monthly fee waived.
 Santander Bank also offers competitive interest rates on savings accounts with deposits higher than $10,000 and CDs.

 Like most brick-and-mortar banks, Santander’s interest rates on checking accounts and deposits under $10,000 for savings are not great.
-You can get much better rates on checking and savings accounts at online-only banks like Bank5 Connect, which is offering a .76% APY on checking accounts with just a $100 deposit as of the time of this writing.
+You can get much better rates on checking and savings accounts at online-only banks like Bank5 Connect.
 If you want a local bank and live in the Northeast, then Santander is a good choice.
 If you are looking for higher yields, you may want to look into an online-only bank.